Trotter product formulae for $*$-automorphisms of quantum lattice systems: Introduction

 \section{Introduction}

 For any two matrices $A$ and $B$, Lie proved the celebrated product formula

-There is a long line of similar formulae of increasing generality, pioneered by Trotter~\cite{trotter1959product}, simplified by Chernoff~\cite{chernoff1968note} for semigroups on Banach spaces.
-In the particular setting of quantum mechanics where $A,B$ are densely defined unbounded self-adjoint operators and $\exp(i t A),\exp(i t B)$ and $\exp(i t (A+B))$ are the corresponding unitary groups, the product formula was proved under general assumptions by Kato~\cite{kato1978trotter} and Ichinose~\cite{ichinose1980product}.
+There is a long line of similar formulae of increasing generality, pioneered by Trotter~\cite{trotter1959product}, simplified by Chernoff~\cite{chernoff1968note} for semigroups on Banach spaces, see e.g.~\cite{BratRob1}.
+In the particular setting of quantum mechanics where $A,B$ are densely defined semibounded self-adjoint operators and $\exp(i t A),\exp(i t B)$ and $\exp(i t (A+B))$ are the corresponding unitary groups, the product formula was proved under general assumptions by Kato~\cite{kato1978trotter} and Ichinose~\cite{ichinose1980product}, see also~\cite{ReedSimonI}.
 It plays a crucial role in functional integration, see in particular~\cite{nelson1964feynman}.
-For related results in the context of the quantum Zeno effect, we refer to~\cite{exner2005product}, and point further to~\cite{neidhardt1999trotter} for the case of Gibbs semigroups.
+For related results in the context of the quantum Zeno effect, we refer to~\cite{exner2005product}, and point further to~\cite{zagrebnov2019gibbs} for a historical overview, in particular in the case of Gibbs semigroups.

 The recent interest in proving general product formulae with explicit control of the rate of convergence has been motivated by two related developments in many-body quantum systems.
 On the one hand in quantum information theory, operator products arise as quantum circuits and a product formula is interpreted as a \emph{simulation algorithm} for the time evolution of a quantum system~\cite{Llo96,BerAhoCleSan06,wiebe2011simulating}.
 On the other hand in condensed matter physics, operator products are referred to as \emph{finite depth quantum circuits} and play a central role in the classification of gapped phases~\cite{chen2010local}, as they can be used to define the very notion of equivalence of states.
 In both cases, the concepts have recently been tested experimentally, see e.g.~\cite{NatureSimulationExp,SmiKimPolKno19}.